Given that purchasing your first home may in fact be the biggest purchase of your life, it’s important to get it right.

 However, inserting these conditions doesn’t automatically give a purchaser the right to cancel the contract if the conditions are not met.

-The purchaser must make every effort to fulfill the conditions and if the conditions cannot be fulfilled, the purchaser must ensure that he or she notifies the vendor that the condition has not been met prior to the expiration period.
+Note: The purchaser must make every effort to fulfil the conditions and if the conditions cannot be fulfilled, the purchaser must ensure that he or she notifies the vendor that the condition has not been met prior to the expiration period.

 Otherwise the purchaser risks the contract becoming unconditional.